The two key reasons why should charities be speaking to Muslim audiences and the three ways they should do so

 Reason 1: UK Muslims are a large, generous and engaged audience

 There are now 3.8m Muslims living in the UK - that’s around 6.7% of the population - and they are some of the most generous donors in the country.
-On average Muslims give £371 to charity every year (compared with other faiths which are closer to £116-£270).
-Of course, most of these donations happen during Ramadan.
-During Ramadan 2018, £130m was donated by Muslim donors in a single month - and this number continues to grow year on year.
+On average British Muslims give £708 to charity every year (4.3x higher than the average Brit).

 As Islamic giving continues to grow, it's clear that Muslim audiences in the UK are a large, hugely generous, and engaged group that certainly shouldn’t be ignored in the fundraising sector.